 The Adviser to the Funds, BAMCO, is a New York corporation with its principal offices at 767 Fifth Avenue, New York, NY 10153 and a subsidiary of BCG.
 Mr. Baron is the controlling stockholder of BCG.
-Mr. Baron has over 52 years of experience as a Wall Street analyst and has managed money for others for over 47 years.
+Mr. Baron has over 53 years of experience as a Wall Street analyst and has managed money for others for over 48 years.
 Mr. Baron is the portfolio manager for Baron Partners Fund, Baron Focused Growth Fund and Baron WealthBuilder Fund and was the portfolio manager for the predecessor partnership of Baron Partners Fund since its inception in 1992 and for the predecessor partnership of Baron Focused Growth Fund since its inception in 1996.
-Mr. Baron is also the lead portfolio manager of Baron Growth Fund, a series of Baron Investment Funds Trust.
+Mr. Baron is the co-portfolio manager of Baron Growth Fund, a series of Baron Investment Funds Trust.

 Pursuant to separate advisory agreements with each Fund (each an "Advisory Agreement," and collectively the "Advisory Agreements"), the Adviser furnishes continuous investment advisory services and management to the Funds, including making the day-to-day investment decisions and arranging portfolio transactions for the Funds, subject to policies determined by the Board.
 For such services, the Adviser receives an annual fee from Baron Partners Fund, Baron Focused Growth Fund, Baron Real Estate Fund, Baron Emerging Markets Fund, and Baron New Asia Fund of 1% of the average daily net assets of the respective Fund.
-Baron International Growth Fund, Baron Global Advantage Fund, Baron Real Estate Income Fund, Baron Health Care Fund, Baron FinTech Fund, and Baron Technology Fund pay the Adviser per annum 0.88%, 0.85%, 0.75%, 0.75%, 0.80%, and 0.80%, respectively, for average daily net assets of each Fund.
-The Adviser is contractually obligated to reimburse certain expenses of the Funds so that their net annual operating expenses (exclusive of portfolio transaction costs, interest, dividend, and extraordinary expenses), for each of the share classes, are limited to:
+Baron International Growth Fund, and Baron Global Advantage Fund, Baron Real Estate Income Fund, Baron Health Care Fund, Baron FinTech Fund, and Baron Technology Fund pay the Adviser per annum 0.88%, 0.85%, 0.75%, 0.75%, 0.80%, and 0.80%, respectively, for average daily net assets of each Fund.
+The Adviser is contractually obligated to reimburse certain expenses of the Funds so that their net annual operating expenses (exclusive of portfolio transaction costs, interest and dividend expense, acquired fund fees and expenses, fees and expenses related to filing foreign tax reclaims, and extraordinary expenses), for each of the share classes, are limited to: